Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 dynamically to provide incentives to participate (or not participate) in staking.

-For instance, assuming that the ideal staking rate is 50%, all of the inflation would go to the validators/nominators if 50% of all LUNAR / AXC are staked.
+For instance, assuming that the ideal staking rate is 50%, all of the inflation would go to the validators/nominators if 50% of all AXC are staked.
 Any deviation from the 50% - positive or negative - sends the proportional remainder to the treasury and effectively reduces staking rewards.

 For those who are interested in knowing more about the design of inflation model for the network,